-In addition to searching full text databases, you may be able to find a broader range of articles by looking at an article index, such as the Science Citation Index or the Engineering Index.
+In addition to searching full text databases, you may be able to find a broader range of articles by looking at an at index, such as the Science Citation Index, the Civil Engineering Abstracts database, or the Engineering Index Compendex (the latter two are available on ProQuest Dialog).
 Article indexes are often held in science libraries, larger public libraries, and may be available through your public library system's web site.
-If you have a subscription or other access, many science indexes are available through Dialog, Web of Science and Scopus.
+If you have a subscription or other access, many other science indexes are available through ProQuest Dialog, Web of Science and Scopus.

 If you have a citation to a science or engineering article that is not readily available in print or online, you can order copies from a variety of document delivery services.
 I have received excellent service from the Linda Hall Library, Purdue's Technical Information Service, NRC-CISTI (place orders with infotrieve), and the University of Minnesota's InfoNOW (formerly ESTIS).
 Other sources: Wisconsin Tech Search, Reprints Desk, and Infotrieve.

 Information on additional document delivery services is available from Jean Shipman's list of Document Delivery Suppliers.